jideshv/deeplens-hack/README.md

 [AWS Rekognition](https://aws.amazon.com/rekognition/) to get a list of emotions for each face.
 It then stores each emotion's probablity in a DynamoDB table

-## Development
+## Development and Testing

-Make sure you've created all the required IAM roles when registering your Deeplens camera
+Setup your deeplens camera and create all the required IAM roles

+Create a new project using the **Face Detection** template We'll be using the prebuild model for our demo.

+Then create the required resources:
+* 2 lambda functions
+* 1 S3 bucket
+* 1 DynamoDB table

+Using [AWS Serverless Application Model, or SAM](https://github.com/awslabs/serverless-application-model) deploy the above resources.

 ### Build